Used Car Buying Guides

 • Register and insure the vehicle

-From a Dealership
+Buying from a Dealership

-Dealers typically handle:
+Dealerships typically handle:

-• Registration
+• Registration and transfer

 • Lien clearance